YotaYota/java-cert-summary/java-summary.md

 ( e.g. neither `java.nio.*.*` nor `java.nio.*.Paths` works)
 - `java.lang` is automatically imported.
 - Java automatically looks in the current package for other classes.
+- A compilation unit without package is considered an _unnamed package_, they cannot be reached from other packages.

 #### Naming conflicts